math4tots-misc/tt/src/README.md

      These are, as their name suggests, variables that stand in for one of the other concrete types.
 They start with a dollar sign, like in `$T`.

+## Type template specificity

+When multiple function templates match, we choose the one with the one with the most specific left-most argument.
+If the left-most argument types have the same specificity, we consider the next left-most argument type.

+From most specific to least specific:

+  1. Fully specified type that isn't an interface, with no type variables.
+     This includes all symbols.
+  2. TemplateType with at least one type variable.
+     To compare two TemplateTypes, we consider the leftmost type argument of the template type, and recurse.
+  3. Interface (interfaces are not yet implemented)
+  4. Type variable.
+This is the least specific as this may literally match anything.

 ## Features

 ### Keyword arguments